ChristopheVandePoel/sporzal/README.md

 Maybe I'll expand this, if it lasts outside the olympics. :)

 ##Known issues
-- Sometimes the video doesn't load immediately after clicking the link.
-Just click it again.
-I'm not sure why this happens.
-- this will (probably) not work outside belgium.
+- this will (probably) not work outside Belgium.
 Streams are free for Belgium, since its national television here
 - the stream urls may change over time.
 I'll (maybe) update when that happens